arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-usb/giga-usb.md

 ### Keyboard

 ***Important!
 When using the GIGA as a keyboard, make sure to include some sort of delay.
-Otherwise, you may end up printing things very fast, which can be very annoying.
-If this happens nontheless, double tap the reset button and upload a blank sketch to reset the board.***
+Otherwise, you may end up printing things very fast, which can be an annoyance.
+If this happens nonetheless, double tap the reset button and upload a blank sketch to reset the board.***

 To emulate a keyboard, we need to include `PluggableUSBHID.h` and `USBKeyboard.h`, and create an object using the `USBkeyboard` constructor.